AfriwanAhda/watch_ble_connection/README.md

 Communication between Wear OS or watchOS SmartWatch and Android/iOS Device with Bluetooth Low Energy (BLE).

-This will send and recieve messages and/or data to the platform specific wearable communication methood.
-It uses the wearable data layer and messaging API's on android devices and WCSession on IPhones
+This will send and recieve messages and/or data to the platform specific wearable communication method.
+It uses the wearable data layer and messaging API's on android devices and WCSession on iPhones

 ## Install